afcarl/fss17/lace2.md

 Privacy
 threats are classified as

-1. identity disclosure or reidentification,
+1. identity disclosure or re-identification,
 2. membership disclosure,
 3. sensitive attribute disclosure